Chapter 8. SQL-Invoked Routines

 Legacy Support

-Securing Access to Classes
+Securing Access to Classes and Routines

-User Defined Aggregate Functions
+User-Defined Aggregate Functions

 Definition of Aggregate Functions